descarteslabs/descarteslabs-python/README.md

 ### Discover

-- Added support for organizational sharing in the Python Client.
+- Added support for organizational sharing.
+- Allow user to list their organization's namespace.

 ### Tables